willdebras/ctar/README.md

-the main variables, the dataset contains the zip code, ward, and census track of each stop and station, as well as binary indicators about whether each line stops at these locations and if they are ADA accessibile.
+the main variables, the dataset contains the zip code, ward, and census track of each stop and station, as well as binary indicators about whether each line stops at these locations and if they are ADA accessible.

 ### API documentation

-While the {ctar} package has data to reference stop and station ids and intuitivelly returns API error codes when you run into them, it can be useful to have readable tables explaining and documenting these.
+While the {ctar} package has data to reference stop and station ids and intuitively returns API error codes when you run into them, it can be useful to have readable tables explaining and documenting these.
 The [CTA developer page](https://www.transitchicago.com/developers/ttdocs/) contains reference to all of these tables and includes additional